Extended Weyl groups, Hurwitz transitivity and weighted projective lines II: a uniform approach: A remark on Coxeter systems whose diagram is a star

-In this section we present some information on the root system $\overline{\Phi}$ for a Coxeter system $(\overline{W}, \overline{S})$ whose diagram is a simply laced star.
+In this section we present some information on the root system $\overline{\Phi}$ for a Coxeter system $(\overline{W}, \overline{S})$ whose diagram is a star.
 We use the notation as introduced in Definition~\ref{def:basic} (c).
 In particular, $\overline{B}$ is a simple system for $\overline{\Phi}$, and we use the numbering of the roots in $\overline{B}$ as given in Figure~1.
 The reflection with respect to the root $\alpha_{(i,j)} \in \overline{B}$ will again be abbreviated by $s_{ij}$.
 The results obtained in this section will be used in the proof of Theorem~\ref{thm:main}.
+We start with a little observation.